sir-dunxalot/ember-tooltips/README.md

 {{#some-component}}
   <div class="notification">
     <span
+      class="has-tooltip"
-      tooltip-content="This is bad!"
+      data-tooltip-content="This is bad!"
-      tooltip-effect-class="grow"
-      tooltip-type-class="tooltip-error">
+      data-tooltip-effect-class="grow"
+      data-tooltip-type-class="tooltip-error">

       Hover for more info